root-foundation/root/Essence.md

 1 - Democratizing opportunity by creating a market for potential, channeling resources to people *before* they can create value.

-2 - Uniting us by *structurally* tying individual success and collective prosperity: each person holds a stake in the collective, and the collective holds a stake in each person.
+2 - Uniting us by *structurally* tying individual success and collective prosperity: each of us holds a stake in the collective that holds a stake in each of us.
 When one wins, we all win.

 This is the only way humanity wins in the age of AI.